wisdomagboh/parareal-manip/README.md

 Alternatively, skip step 1 and extract data into the project directory.
 Data is on Dropbox [here](https://www.dropbox.com/sh/agju3lb8zz880pf/AABsi3JDA6Z2rvIi62suFRQka?dl=0) (178 MB).

 ## Citation
-If you'd like to cite our work in your academic publications, we suggest the following BibTex citation: conference paper [ISRR 2019](https://arxiv.org/abs/1903.08470)
+If you'd like to cite our work in your publications, we suggest the following BibTex citation: conference paper [ISRR 2019](https://arxiv.org/abs/1903.08470)

 	@inproceedings{Agboh_ISRR19,
 	  author    = {Wisdom C. Agboh and